-Even before our time, it was one of the most important cultural centers in Europe, where the Romans left their mark.
+Even before our time, it was one of Europe's most important cultural centres, where the Romans left their mark.
 Today, it has a population of 23,000 and is the 7th largest city in Slovenia, with a significant industrial presence.

 Map - Where is Novo Mesto?

 Novo Mesto is located in the southwestern part of Slovenia, only a few kilometres from the Croatian border.
 It is located almost halfway between Zagreb and Ljubljana.
 The river of the town is the river Krka, which was built on both sides of the settlement.

 - Distance from Ljubljana: 1 hour / 70 km